 It’s not something that most people equate with happiness, but scientists are finding that cleaning is really good for you.
+Why?
+Does having a clean room make you happier?

 Here’s the rub: science tells us that both overworking and having a messy home cause immense stress, but regular cleaning and staying organized has been shown to reduce stress, improve mood, and boost health.
+Learning how to keep your house clean helps.

 As it turns out, clutter can have a huge impact on our mood and self-esteem.
 A study conducted by Havas Worldwide showed that half of us don’t really need all that stuff to be happy.